tmwilder/MustHaveEditorShortcuts/README.md

 ## Use

-Open up the repo, figure out how to keyboard shortcut the following in your editor.
+Figure out how to keyboard shortcut the following in your editor.
 It's important to keyboard shortcut rather than menu select to really realize the benefits.

 ## Shortcuts